 - Experience a royal ritual during the changing of the guards at Buckingham Palace.

-- Get a proper view of London from both above and below on an optional London Eye and river cruise excursion.
+- Get a proper view of London from above on an optional London Eye & Tea excursion.

 - Arrive to your accommodation and get settled in the city of love and cheese: Paris.